What is the Modern Slavery Act Australia and how to comply?

 Australia

 Global estimates of modern slavery are at 50 million, meaning nearly one in every 150 people in the world is in some form of forced labour or forced marriage.
 The International Labour Organisation estimates that in Australia there are 15,000 people in slave-like conditions.
 To address this, in 2018, Australia introduced the Modern Slavery Act 2018 (Cth) to combat modern slavery and human trafficking.
+Here we unpack what the Modern Slavery Act Australia is, who needs to report, statement requirements, quality reporting guidance, the Modern Slavery Act Review and how to comply with the Modern Slavery Act Australia.

 What is the Modern Slavery Act Australia?

 The Modern Slavery Act 2018 is a law in Australia that aims to combat modern slavery and human trafficking.
-The law requires certain large businesses and other entities operating in Australia to report annually on the actions they have taken to address modern slavery risks in their operations and supply chains.
+The Act requires large businesses and other entities operating in Australia with a turnover of more than $100 million AUD, to report annually on the actions they have taken to address modern slavery risks in their operations and supply chains.
+The Act is intended to increase transparency and accountability in relation to modern slavery risks, and to encourage businesses to take action to address these risks and protect workers in their operations and supply chains.

 The Act lists eight exploitations that are classified as modern slavery, including human trafficking, slavery, servitude, forced marriage, forced labour, debt bondage, deceptive recruitment and the worst forms of child labour, which involve slavery practices or hazardous work involving children.